Before You Leave Home

 If you arrive in Portsmouth outside of college opening hours make sure you arrange an out of hours check-in with your accommodation provider.
 If this isn’t possible you should arrange to be taken to a local hotel for the evening ready to come to ICP the next day.
 For more information on hotel options you can find it on our Travel to Portsmouth page.

-Please let us know if you are not staying at ICP or university halls of residence.
-It's important that if you are staying in private accommodation, we have the details of the UK address and telephone number.
+If you are not staying at any of the accommodation providers we offer please let us know.
+If you are staying in private accommodation, it's important that you give us the details of the provider's address and telephone number.

 London to Portsmouth Map